Stimulus check update: A fourth payment would be critical for many, study says - NewsBreak

 The study found that while job and income loss was devastating during the spring 2020 wave of COVID-19 in the U.S., how Americans faired in the year since varied greatly depending on several factors.

 During that spring, 32%-36% reported income loss – a number that hasn’t changed much for the lower third of earners.
 For the other two groups, however, the study found that only half of respondents were still reporting income loss.
-Underemployment was also 12% more likely among Black and Hispanic/Latinx workers than white workers.Child tax credit: Here’s when next payment is coming
+Underemployment was also 12% more likely among Black and Hispanic/Latinx workers than white workers.Pike and Rose hit-and-run driver turns herself in

 Economic insecurity was also a common theme among middle earners, however.
 The study found that debt levels were higher for one in five respondents in spring of 2021 than before the pandemic.